Torteresso/First-Physics-Engine/README.md

 Current state :

-- drawing about 18 000 circles at 60 FPS with collisions and verlet physics (optimized with a grid)
+- drawing about 18 000 circles at 60 FPS with collisions and verlet physics (optimized with a grid, no multithreading)

 HOW TO USE IT
 =============